ismferd/Wall-e/README.md

 python cli.py -r ec2 -t tag_name1 tag_name2 tag_name3 -a aws_account
 ```

-You will delete all insntace not tagged with tag_name1 tag_name2 tag_name3
+You will delete all instance not tagged with tag_name1 tag_name2 tag_name3